njmcode/blog/_posts/2018-04-25-writing-tech-talks.md

         credit: https://meetup.com/Belfast-JS
 ---

-I had a great time at a recent panel/workshop hosted by the Belfast Lean In chapter, [Women In Tech Belfast](https://leanincircles.org/circle/women-in-tech-belfast){:target="_blank"}.
+I had a great time at a recent event hosted by the Belfast Lean In chapter, [Women In Tech Belfast](https://leanincircles.org/circle/women-in-tech-belfast){:target="_blank"}.
 I was part of a panel discussing tips and advice for writing and delivering tech talks, particularly with respect to first-time speakers and the potential fear that speaking can trigger in people.

-While the other panellists spoke concisely and articulately, I (as usual) rambled in a pretty disjointed and lengthy manner.
 This post is an attempt to more eloquently gather my thoughts, and will hopefully be of use to anyone considering a talk.

 **Obligatory disclaimer** - these are just my opinions, based on my experience as a frequent speaker and meetup host in the Belfast tech community.
 Also, the videos linked in this article are just come cool examples of recent talks I like, and aren't illustrative of the text they're adjacent to.
 Onward!